liqiongyu/meta_agent_for_claude_code/README.md

-# Meta-Agent Collection for Claude Code
+# Meta-Agent for Claude Code

 🚀 **Create and manage customized subagent collections for any project using Claude Code**